Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Proposed Method

-getting the attention matrix with kernelization as following:
+getting the attention matrix with kernelization as follows:

-However, applying these kernels element wise is computationally inefficient because it harms parallelism.
-To solve this issue, we have stacked kernel elements as a matrix format so that vectorized multiplication can be applied.
-Since kernels are dependant on not the values of the input but rather on the time stamps of them, fixed kernel matrix can be derived for an attention matrix of fixed size.
+However, applying these kernels element-wise is computationally inefficient because it harms parallelism.
+We have stacked kernel elements in a matrix format to solve this issue by applying vectorized multiplication.
+Since kernels are not dependent on the input's values but rather on their time stamps, a fixed kernel matrix can be derived for an attention matrix of fixed size.
 Therefore, the kernel matrices $\mathbf{C}^{(e)} \in \mathbb{R}^{T \times T}$ and $\mathbf{C}^{(p)} \in \mathbb{R}^{T \times T}$ can be defined as following:

-With these matrix versions of kernels, we can rewrite the attention matrix that can take advantage of vectorization.
+With these matrix versions of kernels, we can rewrite the attention matrix to take advantage of vectorization.